Every resident of Seattle and District 7 deserves…

 Consider the unique needs of seniors, families with strollers, and people with disabilities when building new infrastructure.

 Create plans, policies, and regulations supportive of transit oriented development within a five-minute walk of high capacity transit service.

 Improve pedestrian access within the five-minute walk of high capacity transit service to increase ridership.

 To be efficient and fair transportation system must serve diverse demands.
 I will ensure that our diverse transportation modes are better coordinated to:

-Reduces environmental impacts and carbon footprint.
+Reduce environmental impacts and carbon footprint.

-Improves land use efficiency, health, and economic vitality.
+Improve land use efficiency, health, and economic vitality.

-Improves people’s transportation choices and their ability to access jobs, shopping, and services efficiently, safely, reliably, and affordably.
+Improve people’s transportation choices and their ability to access jobs, shopping, and services efficiently, safely, reliably, and affordably.